tajkhan/OS_Fall22/project/projects_info.md

 ## Milestone 4: Modify the OS
-This will be the meat of your project.
+This be the meat of your project.
 The first 3 milestones were to get you familiarized with the environment.

-Each group will select a different topic after consultation with the instructor.
-Try to finalize your topic after the 2nd milestone so that you get ample time to start working on it.
+Each group has been assigned a topic.
+Six groups have the same topic.
+Read the descriptions provided on the links.

+I highly recommend going through the xv6 book (References [2a]) and the video explanations (Misc xv-6 resoruces [4]) along with the xv6 code (References [2]) for this milestone.

+### The task
+1. Six groups have the same tasks so, in order to keep your updates private, you should each create a new **private** repository and add the instructor as a collaborator.
+You should add the link to this repository in group's line in the [groups_info.md](./groups_info.md) file below your first link.
+This milestone does not depend on the previous ones so you can start with a new copy of xv6 code.
+You are to finish this by **Thursday, 8/12/22**.
+(10 marks).
+2. Implement your task as decribed on the link.
+Verify that it works correctly under different cases.
+(100 marks).
+3. It is important that you get in the habit of working regularly.
+You can demonstrate this by pushing regular commits of your work to your own github repository.
+To get full marks, your code repository should have at least 3 commits (the more the better) pushed per week spaced roughly equidistant in time and each containing substantial amounts of work.
+(10 marks)

 ### Submission
+You will submit by pushing your work on github.
+For this, you should share your **private** repository for this task with the instructor by adding the link in [groups_info.md](./groups_info.md) file and making the instructor your collaborator on github.
+Make sure the repository is not accessible by a third party.
+Keep pushing your commits regularly every week on github.

-The submission instructions will be conveyed before the deadline.
+The vivas will be in the last week of the semester.

 ## Rubric and deadlines: